richardkentng/translate-api/readme.md

 - [NLP Translation API](https://rapidapi.com/gofitech/api/nlp-translation/)
   - I simply looked up translation apis and used the first one I found that worked.
 My goal was not to choose the best API but to get acquainted with using APIs.
 Anyhow, I dislike how this API takes several seconds to translate...there are definitely faster ones!
+- Bootstrap (used to style forms and buttons)
+  - some classes used:
+    - used `input-group` on a container to make its children side by side (eg a text input next to a button)
+    - used `form-control` on a text input to make it responsively span the page width
+    - used `form-label` on a label for a text input

 # Dependencies